You have no items in your shopping cart.

 5. Electromagnetic Door Closers

-Technically classed as overhead door closers, these also provide hold-open functionality linked to the fire alarm system, ensuring the door closes automatically in an emergency.
+Technically classed as overhead door closers, electromagnetic door closers also provide hold-open functionality linked to the fire alarm system, ensuring the door closes automatically in an emergency.
 They come in two options so you can choose which is best for your environment:

 - Hold Open: Holds the door in the open position so is ideal for busy traffic environments such as hospitals and schools